 When you are ready to take the leap and quit heroin for good, it is important to know what heroin withdrawal symptoms to expect.
 If you are a long term heroin user, you may experience more severe withdrawal symptoms and a longer recovery time.
-The most common length of time for the average heroin user to start experiencing heroin withdrawal symptoms is about 6 to 12 hours after their last dose and the symptoms to peak at about 1 to 3 days.
+According to the US National Library of Medicine, the most common length of time for the average heroin user to start experiencing heroin withdrawal symptoms is about 6 to 12 hours after their last dose and the symptoms to peak at about 1 to 3 days.
 Most users withdrawal symptoms will start to subside over about a week to a month.

 Since everyones experience and usage with heroin is different, the symptoms can vary, as well.
 If you or a loved one is experiencing heroin withdrawal symptoms, it is the best to seek medical attention immediately.
 The medical staff at an emergency room can treat the symptoms. plus give information about other treatment options.

 Experiencing heroin cravings is one of the most common symptoms that you may face during the process.
 Your body will want what it is use to and beg for the drug.
 During your cravings, your body is going to start accepting the fact that is no longer going to get the drug to function.
 This can be a very overwhelming experience.
 In this time, your body will start balancing itself out and go back to it’s natural state.

 Mood changes are no stranger to the group of heroin withdrawal symptoms.
 You may experience a depressed state of mind, become very irritable and anxious.
 These feelings can often be very severe and intense.
 Most often, mood changes should pass once you have made it through the withdrawal process.
 If you mood changes have not passed, it is best to consult your doctor about treatment.